How to configure, manage and validate access tokens

 -

-Public subject identifier – The default behaviour of the Connect2id server is to simply set the access token subject to the local identifier of the end-user, thus making it public to all resource servers.
+Public subject identifier – The default behaviour of the Connect2id server is to simply set the access token subject to the local identifier of the end-user, thus making it visible to all resource servers.
 If the token is encoded as a JWT that is signed only (and not additionally encrypted), the subject identifier will also be visible to the OAuth client.
 If the token is a signed-and-encrypted JWT, or an opaque identifier, the token data which includes the subject will not be visible to the client.

 -